-In 2018, the General Data Protection Regulation (GDPR) was introduced.
+In 2018, the General Data Protection Regulation (UK GDPR) was introduced.
 This is a piece of legislation that dictates how organisations should act to protect your personal data.
 This was ratified into UK law with the Data Protection Act 2018, which now sits alongside the UK General Data Protection Regulation (UK GDPR).
-This is the regime we now refer to in the UK in relation to data protection.

 This guide outlines how a breach of the UK GDPR by an organisation could result in paperwork containing your personal data being lost or stolen.
-We cover when and why you could seek compensation, and we provide an idea of the level of compensation you could receive.
+We cover when and why you could seek data breach compensation, and how it might be calculated.

 For help claiming for a data breach, our experts can assess your case on a no-obligation basis.
 Additionally, you will receive advice on how to file a claim.
 We will connect you with a specialist solicitor if your data breach claim is strong enough.
 Your claim could be taken on by them on a No Win No Fee basis if the case is viable.

 Call us now to find out if you can begin a claim today.
-You can reach an adviser by calling Legal Expert on 0800 073 8804.
-If you prefer to continue reading our guide, please click on the sections that follow.
+You can reach an advisor by:

 A Guide About Lost Or Stolen Paperwork Data Breach Claims